Derek9745/Derek9745/README.md

 #

 <p/>
 My name is Derek Hehn.
-I am indie dev and full stack developer.I excel in game development in Unity Game Engine, having created many demos, with experience both in scripting and 3D modeling.
+I am indie dev and full stack developer.
+I excel in game development in Unity Game Engine, having created many demos, with experience both in scripting and 3D modeling.
 My primary languages for coding are C# and Python

 </p>
 <!--